 Step 3: Choosing the Right RAM

-To choose the right RAM sticks, you have to first figure out the RAM type supported by your motherboard.
+To choose the right RAM sticks, you must first figure out the RAM type supported by your motherboard.

-You can figure out the RAM type your motherboard supports by looking at its specsheet.
+You can determine the RAM type your motherboard supports by looking at its spec sheet.

 For instance, in the specification for ASUS ROG Strix X570E above, you can find a wealth of information regarding the RAM it can support.

-- It also talk about the amount of slots it has i.e 4 slots.
-You can use this information to deduce the amount of memory each slot can support i.e 128 GBs / 4 Slots = 32 GB stick per slot.
+- It also talks about the number of slots, i.e., 4.
+You can use this information to deduce the amount of memory each slot can support, i.e., 128 GBs / 4 Slots = 32 GB stick per slot.

 - You can also find out the maximum RAM frequency the motherboard can support.
-Generally DDR 4 RAM sticks are rated at about 2666 Hz – 3200 Hz.
-Anything higher than this are considered expensive and professional grade.
+Generally, DDR 4 RAM sticks are rated at about 2666 Hz – 3200 Hz.
+Anything higher than this is considered expensive and professional grade.

-Most of the newer motherboard support DDR4 RAM.
-It should be noted that the RAM type are not cross-compatible.
-Meaning you cannot use a DDR 3 RAM on a motherboard that supports DDR4 RAM.
+Most of the newer motherboards support DDR4 RAM.
+It should be noted that the RAM type is not cross-compatible.
+You cannot use DDR3 RAM on a motherboard supporting DDR4 RAM.

-For basic office and home-use PC builds 8 GB DDR4 is more than enough.
+For primary office and home-use PC builds, 8 GB DDR4 is more than enough.
 For gaming and intermediate levels of editing work, you can choose to go for 16 GBs DDR4.
 Professionals may prefer 32 GBs DDR4.

-Anything higher than 16 GBs is considered highly specialized and is beyond the need of an average user.
+Anything higher than 16 GBs is highly specialized and beyond the average user’s need.

-Step 4: Choosing a Dedicated Graphics Cards (Optional)
+Step 4: Choosing a Dedicated Graphics Card (Optional)

 Choosing a dedicated graphics card is optional.
 A dedicated graphics card is a powerful graphics processing unit that goes into the PCIe slot on your motherboard.

-A dedicated graphics card is often far more powerful than an integrated graphics card.
-Integrated graphics card (iGPU) come built-into the CPU.
+A dedicated graphics card is often far more potent than an integrated one.
+An integrated graphics card (iGPU) comes built into the CPU.

-As mentioned in the step 1: CPU section above, if you choose not to buy a dedicated graphics card, then you MUST choose a CPU that does have an iGPU and a motherboard with video output ports located on the back I/O panel otherwise your PC will have no display capability.
+As mentioned in step 1: CPU section above, if you choose not to buy a dedicated graphics card, then you must select a CPU that does have an iGPU and a motherboard with video output ports located on the back I/O panel; otherwise, your PC will have no display capability.

-The following chart shows how the different iGPUs and dedicated GPUs compare with each other in terms of their G3DMark scores.
+The following chart shows how the different iGPUs and dedicated GPUs compare regarding their G3DMark scores.